pnnl/ML4AlgComb/grassmannian_cluster_algebras/README.md

 ## Task

-The immediate machine learning task consists of predicting whether a SSYT indexes a cluster variable or not.
-The hope is that a performant model will have learned simple features that may lead to a concise characterization of those SSYT that index cluster variables.
+**Math question:** Find a concise characterization of those SSYT that index cluster variables.
+**ML task:** Train a model that can predict whether a SSYT indexes a cluster variable or not.

 ## Data generation